bahtiyartan/troia/docs/99AppendixI.rst

 Appendix I - Related Technologies
 =====================================

-*TROIA Programming Language supports too many platforms, database systems, protocols, algorithms, file extensions.
+*TROIA Programming Language supports too many platforms, database systems, protocols, algorithms, concepts and file extensions.
 This appendix aims to list some of them to ease developers to understand capabilities of the platform.*